VerraVerra

 Receipts

-Every proxied call with risk level, findings, agent, trace ID, span ID, and detection reasons.
+Every proxied call, with risk level, findings, agent, and trace ID.
+Filterable by user, finding type, and tool attribution.

 Approvals

-Pending human reviews with approve/reject and full audit trail.
+Pending human reviews with approve, reject, and a full audit trail, grouped by what triggered the escalation.

 Shadow AI

-Unregistered AI usage surfaced in the dashboard with agent, timestamp, and request metadata.
+Unregistered AI usage surfaced with the agent, timestamp, and request metadata.

 Agents

-All registered agents: model targets, environments, tool permissions, call stats.
+All registered agents with their model targets, environments, tool permissions, and call stats.

 Lineage